AndyYuen/simple-argo-example/README.md

           name: mysql
 	...
 </pre>
-Notice the 'indent 6' function call which specifies that the yaml code block needs to be preceded by 6 spaces.
+Pay attention to the 'indent 6' function call which specifies that the yaml code block needs to be preceded by 6 spaces.

-Note that the imageChange trigger in the generated mysql.yaml has been removed to avoid the trigger from changing the image's value in DeploymentConfig causing Argo CD to constantly get out of sync.
+Note that the imageChange trigger in the generated mysql.yaml has been commented out to avoid the trigger from changing the image's value in DeploymentConfig causing Argo CD to constantly get out of sync.

 Helm does not have a convenient mechanism to generate a configmap object like kustomize's configMapGenerator.
 Hence, I am making use of this kustomize feature to generate a configmap based on a properties file for my Helm chart.
 See Section 4 for details.